giancarlotamburello/sGs_UnMix/README.md

 <h1> User Guide </h1>

-sGs UnMic consists of five tab panels: Load data, Data, Mix model, Variogram, and sGs.
+sGs UnMix consists of five tab panels: Load data, Data, Mix model, Variogram, and sGs.
 The Data panel shows data in a table on the left and a summary and histogram of a selected variable on the right.
 The remaining four panels have a left sidebar for inputs and a large main area for outputs, such as figures and tables.
 The sidebars contain several fields and a brief description to guide the user.
+A new user can take these steps to analyze the example found in data_examples.

 <h2> 1.
 Load data panel </h2>

-Test
+Use the `Separator` radio buttons to choose the correct column separator (comma in this instance), then click the `Browser` button to select and upload the file `example1.csv`.
+The .csv file should contain a minimum of three columns: two for coordinates (longitude and latitude with any geodetic datum) and one continuous variable for spatial prediction.
+It is important to select the separator before uploading the file.
+After that, in the `Select columns` field, the user must select in this order: 1) longitude, 2) latitude, and 3) the continuous variable for spatial prediction.
+No columns will appear in the `Select columns` field if an incorrect separator is selected.
+In that case, change the separator and re-upload the file.

+The geodetic datum of the coordinate system must be specified as an EPSG numeric code (available at https://epsg.io).
+If coordinates are expressed as decimal longitude and latitude (EPSG: 4326), only the `Output EPSG` field has to be filled with the corresponding EPSG code.
+In our example the user must insert [32633](https://epsg.io/32633).
+Otherwise, if the coordinates are not decimal WGS84, only the Input EPSG field must be compiled.
+The spatial points are plotted on a GIS layer (Esri World Imagery by default) and colored with a viridis gradient to have a first glance at the spatial variability of the data (Fig. 2a).
+The color scale can be switched from logarithmic to raw data through a panel on the right side of the map, along with others color palette.
+The user can navigate into the interactive world map and choose the preferred GIS-layer between ESRI World Imagery and OpenStreetMap.
+In addition, one can measure distances or areas through the rectangle above the polygon on the left side of the map.
+Last, the user has to draw a perimeter on the map to enclose the data to process (Fig. 2b).
+This can be done by drawing a rectangle or a polygon.
+Alternatively, a .csv with the vertices of a polygon can be uploaded (and downloaded).
+The Remove polygon button can remove the uploaded polygon to define a new perimeter.

 <h2> 2.
 Data panel </h2>